Pseudo-atoll

 A pseudo-atoll, like an atoll, is an island that encircles a lagoon, either partially or completely.
 A pseudo-atoll differs from an atoll as established by several authorities, such as how it is formed (not by subsidence, nor by coral).
 It is considered a preferable term to "near-atoll".
 There is a need for rigorous definition of "pseudo-atoll" before it can be accepted as a general term.

 Definitions

-Alexander Agassiz gave the term pseudo-atoll to "any ring-shaped reefs not formed as a result of subsidence". while Norman D. Newell and J. Keith Rigby called such reefs non-coral. and "We conclude that almost-atoll should be retained as a descriptive term as defined by Davis and Tayama, and that the use of "near-atoll" as a synonym be abandoned.
+Alexander Agassiz used the term pseudo-atoll for "any ring-shaped reefs not formed as a result of subsidence". while Norman D. Newell and J. Keith Rigby called such reefs non-coral. and "We conclude that almost-atoll should be retained as a descriptive term as defined by Davis and Tayama, and that the use of "near-atoll" as a synonym be abandoned.
 The value of terms such as "semi-atoll" and "pseudo-atoll" needs close examination and more rigorous definition before being generally accepted."
 H. Mergner yet states that micro-atolls classify as pseudo-atolls.
 Professor David R. Stoddart of Berkeley states an "almost-atoll" is an atoll with a central island of left over residue.